qthen/pyRobinhood/README.md

 # pyRobinhood

-Python framework to interact with Robinhood's API presented in front end style.
+Python framework for interacting with Robinhood's API.

 ## Supports

-1. Market buy/sell, limit buy/sell
+1. Market BUY/SELL orders.
-2. Quotes
+2. LIMIT BUY/SELL orders.
+3. Stock quotes.

-## Does not support
+## Upcoming

+1. Stop loss orders.
-1. Accounts with two-factor authentication enabled.
+2. Accounts with two-factor authentication enabled.

 ## Usage

-pyRobinhood exposes trading orders in the same way they are presented in Robinhood front end.
+pyRobinhood exposes trading orders in the same way they are presented in Robinhood front end. `Robinhood` exposes these through `place_market_buy`, `place_market_sell`, `place_limit_buy`, and `place_limit_sell`.
+First, a login request must be successfully made before any trades can be done.
+Below is a simple login with buy/sell orders being made.

 ```
 from pyRobinhood.Robinhood import Robinhood